In this post, we’re going to get into the meat of producing your personalised cycling training programme.

 Everything can be replicated easily using the pen/paper route (there are no formulae) – it’ll just take a little longer to write everything out and may involve some messy scribblings as you play with dates and period lengths.
 Once you’ve arrived at a plan you’re happy with, you may want to copy out a clean ‘final’ version (…bearing in mind that there’s never a final version…).

 You’ll also need some way of checking dates (or be really good at working it out).
 So your computer or phone calendar/diary (or the physical one you attach to the wall/keep in your pocket).

 Work In Weeks

 For your annual plan, you don’t need to specify individual sessions.
-The smallest time increment we need is a week (which, if you remember from this previous post, is known as as a microcycle).
+The smallest time increment we need is a week (which, as per my detailed post on cyling fitness training for road cyclists, is known as as a microcycle).

 So start the process by opening a new worksheet and finding row 3.
 Starting at cell C3 and working horizontally, enter the numbers 1 to 52 into each cell on that row (so cell C3 contains “1”; D3 contains “2”, E3 contains “3”, etc).

 Each of the numbers you added above corresponds to a week over the course of the next year.
 Week 1 is “next week”, whatever that might be for you.

 I’m writing this post at the end of October, which is a good time to be doing this annual planning exercise (in the northern hemisphere at least).
 My week 1 starts on Monday 3rd November 2014.